OneBlockPlus/polkadot-hackathon-2024/bangkok/28-create-polka-dapp/README.md

 Project Creation date: May, 2024

-Project Background
+### Project Background

 - [Repo](https://github.com/OpeOginni/create-polka-dapp)
-- Participated in the Polkadot Prodigy Hackathon where the project was initiated, but have received no funding.
+- Participated in the Polkadot Prodigy Hackathon where the project was initiated.
+Have received no extra funding or grants.

 ## Project Overall Introduction